flancian/garden/maybe.md

 - #pull [[middle way]]

 Maybe, just maybe
-Everything will go
+everything will go

 We will burn:
-Burn, slowly
+burn, slowly
 burn, gladly
 burn, kindly

 (if you have to burn, burn kindly)